wp-plugins/smk-sidebar-generator/readme.txt

 == Changelog ==
+= 2.3.1 =
+* Quick fix for shortcode smk_sidebar ID.
+Shortcode did not work because the ID was not set correctly.
+* Added new tab "How to use?" and links to docs.

 = 2.3 =
 * **Added import/export functions.**
 * Changes to `smk_sidebar` shortcode.
 Previously to get a sidebar required only an integer number, now you can get any sidebar using the shortcode just giving the id, even if the sidebar is not generated using Sidebar Generator plugin.